strangetom/ingredient-parser/README.md

 ## Model accuracy

-The model provided in ```ingredient-parser/``` directory has the following accuracy on a test data set of 25% of the total  data used:
+The model used for labelling tokens in sentences, provided in ```ingredient-parser/``` directory has the following accuracy on a test data set of 25% of the total  data used:

 ```
 Sentence-level results:
-	Total: 12045
+	Total: 12044
-	Correct: 10792
+	Correct: 10834
-	Incorrect: 1253
+	Incorrect: 1210
-	-> 89.60% correct
+	-> 89.95% correct

 Word-level results:
-	Total: 75730
+	Total: 76299
-	Correct: 72912
+	Correct: 73430
-	Incorrect: 2818
+	Incorrect: 2869
-	-> 96.28% correct
+	-> 96.24% correct
 ```

 ## Development